braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/beacon_integration.md

   - Android
   - FireOS
 page_order: 2
-description: "This article covers how to log custom events using Gimbal Beacons for Android."
+description: "This article covers how to log custom events using Gimbal Beacons for Android or FireOS."

 ---